 Johann Bayer’s landmark star atlas of 1603 called Uranometria devoted individual charts to each of the 48 Greek constellations.
 Here Hercules is seen holding a branch from the golden apple tree of the Hesperides.
 The stippled area at right is the Milky Way.
 Bayer’s Uranometria was highly popular on account of its comprehensiveness, its artistic quality, and its introduction of the system of labelling stars with Greek letters.

 Johannes Hevelius’s influential star atlas Firmamentum Sobiescianum was dated 1687, the year of his death, but not published until 1690.
 Hevelius introduced ten new constellations, of which seven are still accepted by astronomers today.
 His atlas portrayed the constellation figures from the rear, as they would appear on a celestial globe.
 This led to some awkward-looking representations, such as Auriga carrying the goat and kids on his back, shown here.
-There were no Bayer letters or numbers on Hevelius's charts which makes it difficult to identify the stars.
+There were no Bayer letters or any numbering on Hevelius’s charts which makes it difficult to identify the stars.